rwmanos/kippo-bash/README.md

 Known issues
 ------------
-If username contains the special character slash '/', whatever is after this character is considered to be password part of the password.
+If the username contains the special character slash '/', whatever is after this character is considered to be part of the password.

 License